Vancomycin continuous infusion (for patients aged ≥16 years)

 15-25mg/L

-If the patient is responding, maintain the present dosage regimen.
+If the patient is responding to treatment, maintain the present dosage regimen.

 If the patient is seriously ill, consider increasing the dose amount to achieve a steady state level of 20-25mg/L.